Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Wiring insurance.
 To cover any wiring repairs, add wiring insurance for $3 a month.

 - Family Filter.
 Family Filter protects your family from being exposed to inappropriate content.
-This service is free of charge.
+This service is free of charge for 12-months, then $5 per month after that.

-- Google Wi-Fi.
-You can get Google Wi-Fi for an extra $15 per month.
+- Google WiFi.
+You can get Google WiFi for an extra $5 per month on a 12-month broadband contract.
 This is a 3-part system that delivers seamless super-fast internet to every device in every room of your house.
 Suitable for large homes or homes with multiple devices streaming or gaming at the same time.

 - No data caps.
 All Orcon broadband plans have unlimited internet with no hidden usage policies or data caps.